TUM-AVS/MIND-Stack/README.md

 # MIND-Stack: Modular, Interpretable, End-to-End Differentiability for Autonomous Robots

-This README file accompanies the paper "MIND-Stack: Modular, Interpretable, End-to-End Differentiability for Autonomous Robots".
-It provides instructions on how to install and run the code, along with explanations of the different Python files and other resources included in the repository.

 ## Installation

 The code runs on Ubuntu 20 and ROS2 Foxy due to the NVIDIA Jetson's software.
 The stack is tested on a desktop with an AMD CPU and NVIDIA 4090 GPU, as well as a laptop with an Intel CPU and NVIDIA 3070 GPU.